google/go-cloud/internal/docs/design.md

 ### Strings

-Providers often differ on what they accept in particular strings (e.g., blob names, metadata keys, etc.).
+Services often differ on what they accept in particular strings (e.g., blob names, metadata keys, etc.).
 A couple of specific examples:

 *   Azure Blob only